-Dealing with change isn't always easy.
-It can be uncomfortable, stressful or even scary at times.
-But the good news is, there are things you can do to make coping with life changes a little easier.
+Dealing with change can sometimes be uncomfortable, stressful or even scary.
+Here are some things you can do to make coping with changes in your life a little easier.

 2. Ask yourself how much you can control

-When a big change happens, figure out how if it's something you have control over, and how much control you have.
-Understanding your role and how much you can change, can sometimes help you to put things in perspective.
-For example, if you've just moved out of home, there are many things you can do to make it an easier process.
-Other changes like unexpected sickness are harder to control.
+When a big change occurs, it’s important to figure out how much control over the situation you really have.
+Understanding your role and how much you can change can help you put things in perspective.
+For example, if you've just moved out of home, there are many small things you can do to make the process easier.
+Make a to-do list and check each item off when you complete it.

-Even though it can be a tough ask, focusing on the positives can help you feel better about the change overall.
-They might not be completely obvious to begin with, and it might also take some time, but it’s worth it.
+Even though it can be a tough ask, focusing on the positives can really help you manage change.
+While the positive aspects of a situation might not be obvious to begin with, it’s worth seeking them out – no matter how small they might be.
 For example, if you’ve moved recently, you might be away from your friends, but it's also a great way to learn how to be more independent.
 Try to make the best of the situation.
 You can still call and write to those friends, and plan to visit them!

-If the unwanted change is within your control, taking an active approach to coping has been shown to be useful.
-Try engaging in problem solving or goal setting to proactively address unwanted developments.
+If the unwanted change is within your control, take an active approach to dealing with it.
+Try some problem-solving techniques, or set some goals to proactively address any challenges.
 Focusing on the problem at hand, developing a plan of action, and asking for advice are useful active strategies.

 6. Manage your stress